-- RYCO foresees that approximately 6 projects will be awarded within LOT 1. - Projects within LOT 1 have to incorporate collaboration with cultural practitioners and artists from other Contracting Parties, transfer of know-how, and exchange of good practices with the main goal to contribute to solving identified issues in the local community. - Cultural practitioners and artists have to establish at least one of the above-mentioned forms of cooperation with their colleagues from the region. - At least 10 young people should be involved in implementation of an individual project supported within this LOT.
+- Projects within LOT 1 have to incorporate collaboration with cultural practitioners and artists from other Contracting Parties, transfer of know-how, and exchange of good practices with the main goal to contribute to solving identified issues in the local community. - Cultural practitioners and artists must establish at least one of the above-mentioned forms of cooperation with their colleagues from the region. - At least 10 young people should be involved in the implementation of an individual project supported within this LOT.